 The Gospel is beautiful.
-The night of Christ’s mock-trial, Jesus agonized over the decision to carry his cross to the hill of Golgotha.
+The night of Christ’s mock-trial, Jesus agonized over the decision to carry his cross up the hill of Golgotha.
 The pain and agony he would feel as the Romans watched his mangled body hang would be gruesome…and he knew it.
 In reality there were three men who would die together on crosses that day.
 Only one of them was sinless.
 Only one of them was God.

 God as man.